 Governments the world over are facing the same daunting challenges in provisioning digital solutions to meet ever increasing public sector demands.

 Within Australia and New Zealand, we have a large number of government jurisdictions, all of which have ever increasing pressures to evaluate new cost effective methods to deliver efficient digital public services.
-Associated with these transformation government services are policies, guidelines, standards and frameworks underpin them.
+Associated with these transformative government services are the policies, guidelines, standards and frameworks that underpin them.

-The Open Technology Foundation is focused on assisting our member governments to connect and achieve tangible benefits from a managed sharing and support programme that will address the specific interoperability requirements necessary that underpin for a modern design for digital public services.
+The Open Technology Foundation is focused on assisting our member governments connect and achieve tangible benefits from a managed sharing and support programme.
+A programme which will address the specific interoperability requirements which form part of a modern design for digital public services.